mattbal/binary-classifier/README.md

 <br>

-There are three sets of files provided.
+**Files Provided.** There are three sets of files provided.
 All of the words in these files are lower case and the punctuation has been removed.

 1. The training data: